CarterLi/echarts-with-offscreencanvas/README.md

 ## Known issues

+1. Since no DOM operations available, all elements are rendered inside the canvas.
+Notably tooltips cannot be "popped" outside the chart.
 1. [DataView](https://www.echartsjs.com/option.html#toolbox.feature.dataView) because it operates DOM
 1. For charts that have very large dataset, tooltips can make the whole chart blank.
 It can be echarts bug, details unknown